tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

-On 14 June 2018, Hinman delivered a speech<sup>[f2][footnote_2~]</sup> addressing whether "a digital asset that was originally offered in a securities offering [can] ever later be sold in a manner that does not constitute an offering of a security", and posed a set of six questions directly related to the application of the "efforts of others" prong of the *Howey* test to offerings and sales of digital assets.
+On 14 June 2018, Hinman delivered a speech<sup>[f2][footnote_2~]</sup> addressing whether "a digital asset that was originally offered in a securities offering [can] ever later be sold in a manner that does not constitute an offering of a security", and noted two cases where he believed this was indeed possible:

-The questions were:
+- "where there is no longer any central enterprise being invested in", e.g. purchases of the digital assets related to a decentralized enterprise or network; and
+- "where the digital asset is sold only to be used to purchase a good or service available through the network on which it was created", e.g. purchases of digital assets for a consumptive purpose. a set of six questions directly related to the application of the "efforts of others" prong of the *Howey* test to offerings and sales of digital assets.

+He posed a set of six questions directly related to the application of the "efforts of others" prong of the Howey test to offerings and sales of digital assets.

 > 1. Is there a person or group that has sponsored or promoted the creation and sale of the digital asset, the efforts of whom play a significant role in the development and maintenance of the asset and its potential increase in value?
 > 2. Has this person or group retained a stake or other interest in the digital asset such that it would be motivated to expend efforts to cause an increase in value in the digital asset?
 Would purchasers reasonably believe such efforts will be undertaken and may result in a return on their investment in the digital asset?